thebadaruddinshaikh/my-neat-code/Intervals/meeting-rooms.md

         return True
 ```

----
+**Time Complexity** : O(N)

 ## Discussion

 **Why do we sort based on start times?
-Would it work if we sort based on end times?**
+Would it work if we sort based on end
+times?**

 You can sort either way and it will still work.
-To understand why, consider what
+To understand why, consider
+what
 constitutes an overlap: an overlap occurs when the start time of an interval
 lies before the end time of the previous interval.

-If you sort by end times, `i` ends after `i-1`, but if it starts before the previous one ends,
+If you sort by end times, `i` ends after `i-1`, but if it starts before the
+previous one ends,
 it's an overlap.
-If you sort by start times, `i` starts after `i-1`, but if it starts before
+If you sort by start times, `i` starts after `i-1`, but if it
+starts before
 `i-1` ends, it's an overlap.

-Sometimes it's hard to fully comprehend this, so try drawing the different intervals
+Sometimes it's hard to fully comprehend this, so try drawing the different
+intervals
 as lines on an x-y axis.
 Visuals can help